marcelohdez/dim/README.md

 command will proceed, in this case [swaylock] will lock your screen.

-`dim` should only finish **successfully** when no input is detected for the duration given with the `--duration` command, which is 30 by default.
+`dim` should only finish **successfully** when no input is detected for the duration.
 If `dim` finishes successfully before this duration, please [submit an issue].

-The alpha of `dim` may be configured with the `--alpha` option.
-For more info, please see:
+The alpha and duration of `dim` may be configured with either a config file located at `~/.config/dim/config.toml`, or through arguments at call-time, for all options and their defaults please see:

 ```bash
 dim --help